This post is about getting Twitter follows. Is that something you’re interested in?

 For those of you aiming to use Twitter and other social media tools for job search.
 Hear ye.
 Hear ye.

 Twitter is a great place to meet new friends during job search.
 Yes, it’s true.
+You can also build your brand and learn by following others:

 However, this isn’t the question most people ask.
 Here is what most ask instead: